Security Attacks Abusing Pulse-level Quantum Circuits: Introduction

 However, quantum circuits are not restricted to be defined only using quantum gates.
-The landscape is evolving beyond conventional gate-level circuits.
-Recent advancements highlight the substantial advantages of deconstructing gate-level circuits into lower layers, specifically pulses responsible for controlling qubits in quantum computers.
+In fact, quantum gates are only one abstract layer, and they need to be compiled into actual operations on qubits by quantum software development kits (SDKs).
+For example, quantum gates on superconducting quantum computers are realized by electromagnetic pulses.
+Recent advancements highlight the substantial advantages of deconstructing gate-level circuits into these lower layers.
 Defining circuits using low-level control pulses proves advantageous for tasks such as quantum circuit decomposition, compilation, and optimization~\cite{10.1145/3307650.3322253, 10.1145/3406309, 9345604, 9797403, 9951219, 10247923}, as well as enhancing the expressivity and efficiency of quantum circuits~\cite{9951187, liang2024napa, liang2023advantages, liang2023spacepulse}.
 Despite the many benefits of specifying quantum circuits using lower-level control pulses, security and privacy have seldom been touched on.
 One recent research work introduced higher-energy state attacks, exploiting control pulses to excite qubits into higher-energy levels, and then abusing the properties of higher-energy states to circumvent standard operations in quantum computers~\cite{10.1145/3576915.3623104}.